Tracy Sun is the co-founder and vice-president of merchandising at Poshmark, one of largest peer-to-peer fashion resale platforms.

 Sun was at the helm of turning the Silicon Valley start-up into a giant community marketplace for fashion, which boasts over 4 million sellers, and was among the first e-commerce platforms to go mobile-first.
 Poshmark has been at the forefront of the retail industry through its in-app wholesale marketplace that levels up casual sellers into profitable boutiques.

 Born in Kuala Lumpur and raised in New York, Sun thought neuropsychology would be her future, undertaking a degree in biology and psychology from Columbia University.
 She subsequently interned at Brooklyn Industries, where she rose to vice-president of merchandising in three years, and turned her attention to the intersection of fashion and tech.

 After receiving an MBA from Dartmouth University, she founded Poshmark.
-Since its launch in 2010, Poshmark has raised a total of $70 million-plus in funding.
-Today, one in 50 American women sell on the app, engaging an average of seven times per day.
+Since its launch in 2010, Poshmark has raised almost $160 million in funding.
+Today, one in 30 American women sell on the app, engaging an average of seven times per day.